AEanalytics/cdi-metabolic-competition-cpi/README.md

 If you use this repository, please cite:

-Ebenezer T. A., Anastasia Kholodnaia.
+Ebenezer T. A., Anastasia K.N.
 Investigating the Colonization Dynamics of Clostridioides difficile through Metabolic Niche Competition in Human and Animal Gut Microbiomes.
 Master's Thesis.
 2026.